quanx0411/test/README.md

 #This document was written using git bash
- used VIM to fix
+ written using VIM \n
- press esc then, shift + ; and write wq to end this section dont forget commit and push the file
+ press esc then, shift + ; and write wq to end this section\n dont forget commit and push the file\n

+ fixed by nano